mrj0nesmtl/sheltr-v2/public/docs/technical/whitepaper_en.md

 **SHELTR V2** is a revolutionary platform aimed at transforming charitable giving for homelessness through the power of technology.
 Utilizing **blockchain transparency**, **AI-driven insights**, **QR code donations**, and an engaging **gamification model**, SHELTR provides a comprehensive and scalable solution to address the needs of homeless individuals while empowering participants.
 This white paper outlines the technology stack, feature set, and architectural design of the SHELTR platform.

-Built under the **Arcana Concept** model, SHELTR operates as a **SaaS** platform available as a **white-label solution**, making it adaptable for shelters, NGOs, and social organizations globally, at no cost to participating shelters or participants.
+Built under the **Arcana Concept** Lab, Studio, Fund model, SHELTR will operate as a **SaaS** & **BaaS** platforms targeting shelters, NGOs, and social impact organizations globally, at no cost to participating shelters or participants.

 ## Vision and Mission